Outrider305/Trident_Nevermore_Bed_Mount/README.md

 1. Install and wire 5015 fans in the plenum according to your preference.
 If using JST XH connectors, it must be connected before mounting the plenum on the bracket.
 There will not be enough space to run wiring or connect JST after mounting nevermore onto bracket.

-2. Glue magnets in place on both plenum and cartridge bodies.
+2. Glue magnets in place on both plenum and cartridge bodies. ** VERY IMPORTANT: Do not press magnets in too far.
+Make sure magnets are flush Pushing magnet in too far will create a weak connection. **

 3. Insert two M3 heatset inserts on mounting bracket, one at the rear of plenum, and one in the cartridge.
 Print-in-place support under the cartridge heatset can be removed with pliers.